 Meanwhile, LLCs taxed as pass-through entities pay these rates:

 In order to compliantly file and pay your taxes, you’ll fill out a complete copy of federal Form 1065 including all federal K-1s, statements, and attachments.
-Delaware is widely regarded as an extremely tax-friendly state, as they don’t require an income tax.
-Instead, the only substantial tax is the Business Franchise Tax, which is a flat annual fee of $300.
+You can pay your Delaware corporate or personal income tax with the state Division of Revenue.

 In the event of a mishap or natural disaster, an insurance policy can help you navigate unexpected expenses.
 Be sure to compare your different options to get the best coverage for your particular type of business.